Chapter 6: modern Vulkan

 F.X.
 Additional resources

-Khronos provides two samples related to mesh shading: a very basic one and a more advanced one.
+Khronos provides two samples related to mesh shading: a very basic one (without the usual detailed README) and a more advanced one.
 They also have a blog post on the topic.
-The related GLSL/OpenGL extension also has a specification (information about its finer aspects is sparse outside of this document).
+Moreover, the related GLSL/OpenGL extension has its own specification (information about finer aspects of task/mesh shaders is sparse outside of this document).
 You may also want to take a look at the following materials:

 G. Subgroups

-Subgroups are a feature that became core in version 1.1 of the standard.
-They are basically a variant of the shared variable we discussed in the compute chapter (these are variables whose value is shared among all invocations in the same workgroup).
-Subgroups can be smaller than workgroups, but they support shared memory with much better performance (as they basically represent individual compute units).
-Also, the subgroup mechanism can be used in all shader types instead of just compute ones.
+Subgroups are a variant of the shared variables we discussed in the compute chapter (remember that these are variables whose value is shared among all invocations in the same workgroup).
+Subgroups can be smaller than workgroups, but they support shared memory with much better performance (as they basically stand for individual compute units).
+Moreover, the subgroup mechanism can be used in all shader types instead of just compute ones.
+This is a feature that became core in version 1.1 of the Vulkan standard.

-For instance, you can get the sum of all values of a variable in the invocations of the current subgroup through a simple GLSL operation (or check if a condition is true for all invocations, or do the sum only for the invocations with a lower id than the current one, or broadcast a value from a precise invocation to all other ones in the subgroup, or shuffle values, or pick the maximum value, or apply a 2D operation working on groups of 2x2 invocations, or whatnot).
-All changes are GLSL side (besides querying for subgroup support for devices).
+For instance, we can get the sum of all values of a GLSL variable in the invocations of the current subgroup through a simple operation.
+Alternatively, we may check if a condition is true for all invocations, or do the sum only for the invocations with a lower id than the current one, or broadcast a value from a precise invocation to all other ones in the subgroup, or shuffle values, or pick the maximum value, or apply a 2D operation working on groups of 2x2 invocations, etc. This extension is almost only GLSL-side (the Vulkan API just changes to enable querying for subgroup support for devices).

-This section does not go into too much detail on this topic.
+There are many things left to say on this topic, but this is where this section ends.
 You should check additional resources for more information.
-Khronos provides a blog post on the topic, which is a great starting point.
+This blog post by Khronos is a great starting point.
 There is also a 2018 Vulkan Developer Day presentation by Daniel Koch.
-You may also be interested in the maximal reconvergence extension, which makes the semantics of, well, reconvergence more intuitive.
-I defer the explanation of this extension (whose utility is not limited to subgroup operations) to the original Khronos blog post.
+You may be interested in the maximal reconvergence extension, which makes the semantics of, well, reconvergence more intuitive.
+I defer the explanation of this extension (whose utility is not limited to subgroup operations) to the Khronos blog post released alongside it.

 H. Device groups

 Device groups were introduced in an extension which is part of core Vulkan since version 1.1.
-It enables using distinct physical GPUs as if they one and the same.
+It enables using distinct physical GPUs as if they were one and the same.
 This is mostly useful for doing things à la NVLink.
-This extension is very niche so we won't discuss it in further detail: just know that it exists.
+This extension is very niche so we will not discuss it in further detail: just know that it exists.

 X. Additional resources